OP-TEE/optee_docs/architecture/core.rst

 Interrupt handling
 ******************
-This section describes how :ref:`optee_os` handles switches of world execution context based on :ref:`SMC` exceptions and interrupt notifications Interrupt notifications are IRQ/FIQ exceptions which may also imply switching of world execution context: normal world to secure world, or secure world to normal world.
+This section describes how :ref:`optee_os` handles switches of world execution context based on :ref:`SMC` exceptions and interrupt notifications.
+Interrupt notifications are IRQ/FIQ exceptions which may also imply switching of world execution context: normal world to secure world, or secure world to normal world.